Yoast/wordpress-seo/readme.txt

 * Fixes missing trailing slash for the homepage on post sitemap.
 Props to [stodorovic](https://github.com/stodorovic).

 = Earlier versions =
-For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog
+For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).